 The DAACS website is powered by a large relational database designed by Archive staff with the input from Steering Committee members and collaborating institutions.
 Over two hundred tables come together to form the robust relational database that is the backbone of the archive.
-Today the database contains fine-grained information on over 1.5 million artifacts and 18,000 excavated contexts, as well as thousands of objects and images from 73 archaeological sites located throughout the Maryland, Virginia, North Carolina, South Carolina, Tennessee, Barbados, Dominica, Jamaica, Monserrat, Nevis, and St. Kitts.
+Today the database contains fine-grained information on over 2 million artifacts, 50,000 excavated contexts, as well as thousands of objects and images from 73 archaeological sites located throughout the Maryland, Virginia, North Carolina, South Carolina, Tennessee, Barbados, Dominica, Jamaica, Monserrat, Nevis, and St. Kitts.
 Scholars and the public may access all of these data, for free, using DAACS’s easy-to-use point and click query interfaces available through the Query the Database section of this website.

 The links on the right provide the field names and authority terms for each data table in DAACS.
 Below we provide basic diagrams of the data structures of each major data table in the DAACS database.
 Each table structure includes field names, authority terms, and basic schematic relationship diagrams for those interested in the structure behind the DAACS database.
 The fields and authority terms are updated regularly so you will view the most current data structures.

 Jillian Galle and Fraser Neiman begin sustained work identifying analytical needs, developing classification and measurement protocols, and the logical structure of the database, in collaboration with archaeological colleagues from around the Chesapeake who comprise the DAACS Steering Committee.

 The DAACS Steering Committee Workshop, which brought together over 30 archaeologists and historians working on issues of slavery in the early modern Atlantic World, is held at Monticello.
 This two-day conference focuses on historical and archaeological goals for DAACS and how they might be achieved.
 Drafts of the archive’s protocols and data structures are presented and critiqued.